Our team provides:

-This is an excellent resource book for leaders who would like to know a little more about amateur radio so they may brief their scouts prior to JOTA.
+This is an excellent resource book for leaders who would like to know a little more about amateur radio so they may brief their Scouts prior to JOTA.

 The book should be regarded as essential reading for all people intending to undertake the Amateur Operators Certificate of Proficiency (Foundation) assessment

-On Line Tutorials
+On Line Amateur Radio Tutorials

 Still not sure that you wish to purchase the book?
 Ron VK2DQ and his team from the Radio Electronics School are old friends of scouting.
 The operators of the Radio and Electronics School have now placed a number of Foundation License tutorials on the RES web page.
 We commend the entire team from the RES for making these available to the Scouts.
-The Tutorials may be found at:
+The Tutorials may be found at res.net.au.

 The SRESU training team feel that just doing the tutorials will not provide all the hands on skills that could be obtained when attending a training course run by your local radio club (including the SRESU).
 In saying the above, we see these tutorials as very useful for people who may find reading the foundation manual difficult for a number of reasons.
 These tutorials may also be useful for remote scouts who would like to attend a course but their location makes this a challenge.
 Once the content is mastered, an assessment may be arranged.
-Please contact the SRESU for more details. – Philip Adams – VK3JNI
+Please contact the SRESU training officer for more details. – Philip Adams – VK3JNI